 What to Expect on the Day of Facelift Surgery

 On the day of your Facelift surgery, you will meet with Dr. Michael Keyes once more to review your procedure one more time.
-He will make the necessary marks that will help guide him throughout your surgery, as well as give you a better idea of what your results will look like.
-You will also meet with our Anesthesiologist who will administer your anesthesia so your surgery is more tolerable.
-When you are comfortable and ready to go, you will be administered “Twilight anesthesia”, also known as conscious sedation, to minimize the risk of complications.
+He will make the necessary marks to help guide him throughout your surgery and give you a better idea of your results.
+You will then meet with our Anesthesiologist, who will administer your anesthesia so your surgery is more tolerable.
+When you are comfortable and ready to go, you will be administered “Twilight anesthesia,” also known as conscious sedation, to minimize the risk of complications.

-After your surgery, a compression dressing will be gently applied to protect the incisions and prevent any collections of fluid.
-You may also have one to two surgical drains to promote the removal of excess fluid.
+After your surgery, a compression dressing will be applied to help protect the incisions and prevent fluid from collecting.
+You may also have surgical drains left in to promote the removal of excess fluid.

-Depending on the complexity of the surgery and the number of additional procedures, the process can take four to six hours.
+The process can take four to six hours, depending on the complexity of the surgery and the number of additional procedures.

 Deep Plane Facelift

-You will need to avoid working for the first two weeks so you can recover comfortably, and avoid any strenuous activity for six weeks.
-It is not uncommon to see ongoing swelling or bruising for longer than a year, but if you have any concerns, please don’t hesitate to contact our office.
+You will need to avoid working for the first two weeks to recover comfortably and avoid strenuous activity for six weeks.
+While it is fairly common to experience ongoing swelling or bruising for more than a year, please do not hesitate to contact our office if you have any concerns whatsoever.